PawelKopec15/sfml-platformer-game/readme.md

 >- A simple .tmx parser, which allows the game to directly load level data created with *[Tiled level editor](https://www.mapeditor.org)*
 >- System for pretty and precise camera movement with old school screen transitions, with use of the key frame animation system and tmx parser
 >- Pixel perfect bitmap font parser and renderer
->- Very flexible nine slice texture parser and renderer
->
+>- ChunkMap data structure for chunking terrain and optimizations.

 ---